Hiteshwari7/LLM-PostTraining-Lab/README.md

 ## 9. Future Improvements

-- Add a small **reward-model-based RLHF (PPO)** stage as a fourth comparison point against DPO.
+- Add a small **reward-model-based RLHF (PPO)** stage as a third comparison point against DPO.
 - Expand `evaluation_questions.json` and add an automated **LLM-as-judge** scoring script.
 - Try a second base model size to study how post-training gains scale with model size.
 - Merge the LoRA adapters into a single checkpoint and quantize for a lightweight deployable demo (e.g., via `llama.cpp` / GGUF).
-- Add a minimal Gradio/Streamlit chat interface for live demo during the talk.
+- Add a minimal Gradio/Streamlit chat interface for live demo.

 ---